 What’s more, entrepreneurs can also add collaborators or employees as team members in order to keep an eye on everything.
 By creating projects with milestones, it’s easier for entrepreneurs to stay organized and on top of everything.
 What’s more, it’s fairly easy to use and employs Gantt-chart visualization which makes it easier to keep track of things.

 Entrepreneurs can use Toggl Plan to create product/delivery roadmaps, to plan their resources and to create important milestones.
 Additionally, they can import to-do list items from Trello boards right into Toggl Plan to save time.
-Toggl Plan can be used for free for up to 5 team members.
-For larger teams, pricing plans start at $8/user per month.
+Toggl Plan is free for solo users.
+For teams, pricing plans start at $8/user per month.
 Try it free for 14 days here.

 Planning and scheduling meetings can result in a lot of back and forth on availability, especially when there are different time zones involved.
 With Calendly, scheduling a meeting couldn’t be simpler.
 Entrepreneurs need to put in their availability, their openings and time slots (30 minutes, an hour etc).
 Clients, team members or collaborators can see when there’s an opening and schedule a meeting.
 What makes Calendly great is the fact that it automatically detects and displays the user’s time zone so they don’t have to constantly check the local time.